DavidBM/test-accounting/README.md

 ## Performance Numbers

 Best case for 21 Million (597 MB file) transactions read from the CSV, processed and saved to a CSV: 4.8 seconds in my i7-9750H with SSD.

+There is an important thing to be notes.
+Once enabling the `.trim(csv::Trim::All)` on the `csv` library, the processing time goes up from 4.8 seconds to 12.5 seconds.
+I left it with the trim enabled, as that is a hard requirement.
+If performance is paramount, I would create a custom parser using `nom` or similar crate for the specific CSV format used in production.
+I've done parsers in the past (https://github.com/Couragium/ion-binary-rs and https://github.com/Couragium/qldb-rs) and it is an accessible thing to do safely in Rust.

+## Dependencies

+- clap: executable arguments parsing
+- crossbeam-channel: channel between main thread and worker thread
+- csv: csv parsing / encoding
+- decimal: decimal handling
+- eyre: error handling library (like anyhow, but a bit more ergonomic)
+- serde: generic serialization/deserialization

+`cargo audit` is clean.

+`cargo geiger` shows that the library `csv` and `decimal-rs` directly use unsafe.
+I don't like that.
+I trust `eyre`, `clap` and `crossbeam-channel`, but I would question is unsafe is really needed in a csv parser and a decimal handling library.

+`cargo clippy` is clean

+`cargo test` is clean

+`cargo build` is clean